truenas/documentation/content/_includes/MinIOEnterpriseStorageConfig.md

 In the first set of storage volume settings, select **Host Path (Path that already exists on the system)** and accept the default **/data1** in **Mount Path**.
 Enter or browse to the data1 dataset to populate **Host Path** with the mount path.
 For example, */mnt/tank/apps/data1*.

-{{< trueimage src="/images/SCALE/23.10/InstallMinIOSNMDStorageConfigData1andData2.png" alt="Add Storage Volumes /data1 And /data2" id="6: Add Storage Volumes /data1 And /data2" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallMinIOSNMDStorageConfigData1andData2.png" alt="Add Storage Volumes /data1 And /data2" id="Add Storage Volumes /data1 And /data2" >}}

 Scroll down to the next set of storage volume settings and select **Host Path (Path that already exists on the system)**.
 Change the **Mount Path** to **/data2**, and enter or browse to the location of the **data2** dataset to populate the **Host Path**.